gmmsantos/Blackjack21/README.md

+# Blackjack21

-# Blackjack21 - A simple blackjack game that I am using to learn python, OOP concepts, Project Structure and Imports.
+A simple blackjack game that I am using to learn python, OOP concepts, Project Structure and Imports.

-Milestone Project 2.
 Made following the instructions of the course 2022 Complete Python Bootcamp From Zero to Hero in Python using OOP.

 ---
 **Usage Instructions**